Skip to content

 [id="nw-ingress-gateway-api-deployment_{context}"]

-= Gateway API Deployment topologies
+= Gateway API deployment topologies

 Dedicated gateway:: Routes and any load balancers or proxies are served from the same namespace.
 The `Gateway`

 Shared gateway:: Routes are served from multiple namespaces or with multiple hostnames.
-The `Gateway` object filters allow routes from application namespaces using the `spec.listeners.allowedRoutes.namespaces` field.
+The `Gateway` object filters allow routes from application namespaces by using the `spec.listeners.allowedRoutes.namespaces` field.

 [id="dedicated-gateway-example_{context}"]